CMD100 - Survey of Speech Pathology

 CMD350 - Sign Language & Braille I

 This is a course about the various communication codes or languages used (a) by the Deaf (i.e., finger spelling and American Sign Language), (b) the Blind (i.e., Braille) and (c) the deaf-blind (finger Braille).
-A major focus of this course is to develop the ability to communicate with these three populations by learning and using (a) finger spelling, (b) a minimum of 500 signs, (c) Braille code, and (d) finger Braille.
-Within each of these codes, the student analyzes the various components of language: letter representations, word choices, grammars, and conversational strategies.
-There are two main points of focus in this class: First, to help the student understand that the Deaf and the Blind are very specific subcultures that each holds their own language or code, beliefs, customs, arts, history, and folklore. -Secondly, to help the student recognize that Sign Language is a legitimate language, having its own vocabulary, grammar, syntax, and pragmatics.
+A major focus of this course is to develop the ability to communicate with these three populations by learning and using (a) finger spelling, (b) a minimum of 500 signs, (c) Braille code and (d) finger Braille.
+Within each of these codes, the student analyzes the various components of language: letter representations, word choices, grammars and conversational strategies.
+There are two main points of focus in this class: First, to help the student understand that the Deaf and the Blind are very specific subcultures that each hold their own language or code, beliefs, customs, arts, history and folklore.
+Secondly, to help the student recognize that American Sign Language is a legitimate language, having its own vocabulary, grammar, syntax and pragmatics.
 This course is for the student who wants to learn entry-level sign language and entry-level Braille.
 (3 crs.)

 CMD400 - Clinical Practicum

 Provides the student clinician with a variety of therapeutic and evaluation experiences with children or adults having speech, language, or hearing disorders.
-Prerequisites: GPA of 3.0 is absolutely required in order to enroll.
+Prerequisites: A GPA of 3.00 is absolutely required in order to enroll.
 Repeatable class.
 Plan to take it for 1 credit in each of the first three years (either fall or spring) and for 3 credits in your senior year.
 The first three experiences will be in the Speech and Hearing Clinic with individual clients, and the senior-year experience will be in our CMD preschool.
-Prerequisite: 3.0 GPA is absolutely required.
+Prerequisite: A 3.00 GPA is absolutely required.
 (1-3 crs.)
-Offered every fall and every spring.
+Fall and spring.

 CMD450 - Introduction to Clinical Procedures